Fayrouuzz/farm-timeseries-yield-egypt/README.md

 # Farm Time Series Dataset for Crop Yield Modeling (Egypt)

 This repository contains a farm-level time series dataset collected from Egyptian agricultural regions.
-The data captures climatic, and vegetation indices across multiple farms, and is designed to support machine learning research in precision agriculture and yield forecasting.
+The data captures climatic, and vegetation indices across multiple farms, and is designed to support machine learning and deep learning research in precision agriculture and yield forecasting.

 ---